Yero1990/CaFe-Online/nswan_work/README.md

 To successfully carry out this study plan, we will need to have installed the following: <br>

 * GitHub (which is a web-based version-control and collaboratio platform for software developers)
+	* `deut_simc` repository which contains the simulation source code SIMC
-	* `deut_simc` repository used for carrying out simulations
+	* `hallc_simulations` repository used for carrying out simulations
-	* `hallc_replay` repository used to do data replay
+	* `cafe_online_replay` repository used to do data replay
 	* `hcana` repository which is the Hall C source code (needed for data replay)
-* Python programming language (preferably recent version, e.g., Python 3.8.4)
+* Python programming language (preferably Python < 3.0, required by hcana to execute Scons compiler)
 * LaTeX (which is a document preparation system to facilitate the writing of research and scientific papers)
 * ROOT CERN (object oriented programming designed for physics data analysis) <br>